PARADOZX/made_to_fit/README.md

 3. Create a MadeToFit object using the MadeToFit constructor.  `var mtf = new MadeToFit();`

-4. The elements that are to be arranged must be registered using setElement method.
+4. The HTML elements must be registered using setElement method.
 The setElement method takes a jQuery collection as the argument.
-For instance, assign the elements a class of 'fit'.
-Then pass the jQuery collection of class 'fit' as the argument.  `mtf.setElement($(".fit"));`
+For instance, if the elements were assigned a class of 'fit' it would look like this:  `mtf.setElement($(".fit"));`
 5. The container must be registered using the setContainer method.
 The method takes a jQuery selector as the argument. `mtf.setContainer($("#container"));`